AHacker02/chat/README.md

 # SignalR, React, Redux Chat Application

-This is real-time chat application using SignalR, React and Redux.
+This is real-time iMessage clone chat application using SignalR, React and Redux.

 ## Features